RoseCollette0/Bank-Deposit-Analysis/README.md

 Conclusion:
 After completing the cleaning and wrangling steps, the dataset is now ready for detailed analysis.
 The data is structured, standardized, and enriched with additional variables that will allow for in-depth insights into trends and patterns.

+##  INSIGHT & RECOMMENDATION – TERM DEPOSIT SUBSCRIPTION ANALYSIS

+This project analyzes a real-world banking dataset to uncover actionable insights into the factors that influence a customer's decision to subscribe to a term deposit following a marketing campaign.
+The goal is to help the bank improve targeting, optimize marketing strategies, and increase campaign efficiency using Excel.

+### INSIGHT
+The analysis reveals that subscription behavior is shaped by customer demographics, financial history, engagement patterns, and macroeconomic sentiment.
+High subscription rates are found among:

+•	Older adults (ages 61–82)
+•	Students and retirees
+•	Customers without housing or personal loans
+•	Non-defaulters and previously successful contacts
+•	Those contacted 1–3 times with 2–5 minute calls
+Additionally, external economic indicators play a role:

+•	During periods of low Consumer Confidence Index (CCI), when consumers are more pessimistic about the economy, subscription rates increase, suggesting people lean toward secure saving options like term deposits.
+•	Moderate EURIBOR 3M rates, indicating economic stability, also correlate with higher subscription volumes.
+This implies that people feel more confident locking in savings when interest rates are steady rather than volatile.
+•	For the Consumer Price Index (CPI), the data shows that higher subscription rates occur when CPI is low, indicating that during low inflation periods, customers are more willing and financially able to commit to long-term savings.
+As inflation rises (higher CPI), subscriptions tend to decline, likely due to increased financial strain on consumers.

+### RECOMMENDATION
+The bank should;

+1. Focus campaigns on high-performing customer segments with favorable financial profiles and previous positive engagement.
+2. Optimize contact strategies to 1–3 call attempts and 2–5 minutes duration per call.
+3. Prioritize and intensify marketing efforts during periods of low CCI, moderate EURIBOR 3M rates, and low CPI, when consumers are more open to saving.
+4. Reduce outreach to customers with high risk (e.g., defaulters) or low engagement history to minimize operational costs.
+5. Consider using financial education programs and incentive-based campaigns to improve outreach to low-performing but potentially convertible segments (e.g., younger customers, blue-collar workers).

+In summary, by targeting the right customers, at the right time and under the right economic conditions, the bank can significantly improve campaign effectiveness, optimize spending, and drive stronger long-term subscription outcomes.